What is Intermittent Fasting?

 Avoid snacking or eating at nighttime, all the time.

-Overall, studies indicate that intermittent fasting may be as effective as traditional calorie restriction in relation to weight loss and body fat reduction.
-Evidence shows that intermittent fasting may be easier to stick to than other conventional weight loss methods.
+Overall, studies indicate that intermittent fasting may be as effective as traditional calorie restriction for weight loss and body fat reduction.
+Evidence suggests that intermittent fasting may be easier to stick to than other conventional weight-loss methods.
 However, individuals should always discuss a new eating plan with a healthcare professional before starting.